Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 The Duet 3 Mainboard 6HC also produces onboard 5V and 3.3V, from VIN.
 These voltages are divided for internal and external use, with external 3.3V and 5V going to IO and other headers.

-External 5V power can be provided to the board by removing the jumper on 'Int 5V EN' and supplying 5V power to the 'EXT 5V' connector.

 ### Tabs {.tabset}